Top 5 tips if you're worried about your results

 Elle smiles wearing glasses Ella Byrne, RUSU President

-What happens if I do fail a program - how will I find out?
+What happens if I do fail a course - how will I find out?

-If you do fail courses, you may receive emails saying you must take specific action in relation to your studies.
-These are called 'First stage at risk emails' and mean you're now going through the 'Academic progress process'
+If you do fail courses, and you meet the academic progress criteria you may receive an email saying you must take specific action in relation to your studies.
+These are called 'at risk emails' and mean you're now going through the 'Academic progress process'

 Academic progress is the formal way RMIT supports students who are not making satisfactory progress in their program.